zouyilin2000/pockit/README.md

 ## Introduction

-**Pockit** is a Python package that solves optimal control problems numerically.
-It utilizes advanced techniques to be powerful, easy to use, and fast.
+**Pockit** is a Python package for solving optimal control problems numerically.
+It combines advanced techniques to deliver a powerful, user-friendly, and fast solution.

-- 💪 **Powerful:** Pockit can handle almost any optimal control problem.
-It employs a multiple-phase optimal control model that allows for continuous/non-continuous state and control variables, path/integral/boundary constraints, and fixed/free initial and terminal times.
+- 💪 **Powerful:** Pockit is designed to solve multi-phase optimal control problems with support for path, algebraic, and boundary condition constraints.
-- 🔢 **Easy to use:** Pockit is designed to be user-friendly.
-It provides a [SymPy](https://www.sympy.org/)-based, intuitive interface for defining and solving problems.
+- 🔢 **User-friendly:** Pockit features a [SymPy](https://www.sympy.org/)-based interface that makes defining and solving problems intuitive.
-- ⚡ **Fast:** Pockit is fast.
-It uses various techniques to speed up the entire compilation and solution process, including symbolic differentiation (with [SymPy](https://www.sympy.org/)), Just-In-Time compilation (with [Numba](https://numba.pydata.org/)), vectorization, and more.
+- ⚡ **Fast:** Pockit achieves high performance through symbolic differentiation (with [SymPy](https://www.sympy.org/)), Just-In-Time compilation (with [Numba](https://numba.pydata.org/)), vectorization, and other advanced techniques.

-For more information, please visit the [documentation](https://pockit.pages.dev) and [API reference](https://pockit-api.pages.dev/).
+For more information, visit the [documentation](https://pockit.pages.dev) and [API reference](https://pockit-api.pages.dev/).

+## Issues and Bug Reports

+For any issues, questions, or bug reports, please open a GitHub issue at the [project's issue tracker](https://github.com/zouyilin2000/pockit/issues).

+## Support the Project

+If you find pockit helpful, please consider starring the project on GitHub.
+Thank you!

+To support the project's development financially, you can make a contribution via PayPal: [https://www.paypal.com/paypalme/zouyilin](https://www.paypal.com/paypalme/zouyilin).
+Your support is greatly appreciated!

 ## LQR in 1 Minute
 ```python